-The Board believes that the future success of the Company depends, in large part, upon the ability of the Company to maintain a competitive position in attracting, retaining and motivating key personnel.
-Accordingly, the Board of Directors believes adoption of the 2006 Plan is in the best interests of the Company and its stockholders and recommends a vote FOR the approval of the adoption of the 2006 Plan and the reservation of 2,500,000 shares of Common Stock for issuance thereunder.
+The Board believes that the future success of our Company depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
+Accordingly, the Board of Directors believes adoption of the amendment to the 2006 Plan is in the best interests of the Company and its stockholders and recommends a vote FOR the approval of the adoption of the amendment to the 2006 Plan to increase the shares of Common Stock available for issuance thereunder by 1,500,000 from 2,500,000 to 4,000,000 shares.